 Virgin and Child by Bellini

-The Virgin and Child (Madonna and Child) is an oil painting on panel (50 x 41 cm) by Giovanni Bellini.
-It is located in the Room XX of the Borghese Gallery.
+The Virgin and Child (Madonna and Child) is an oil painting by Giovanni Bellini on a panel (50 x 41 cm).
+It is located in Room XX of the Borghese Gallery.

 History

-The Virgin and Child (Madonna and Child) is often compared to the Madonna and Child of Brera from 1510, the Madonna del Prato from around 1505 and the Madonna with Child from Detroit from 1509
+The Virgin and Child (Madonna and Child) is often compared to the Madonna and Child of Brera from 1510, the Madonna del Prato from around 1505 and the Madonna with Child from Detroit Institute of Arts from 1509.

 Analysis

-The pose of the Virgin, who is holding the Child with her left hand and has placed the palm of her right hand under his foot, is also found in another two paintings by the artist.
+The Virgin’s pose, holding the Child with her left hand and placing the palm of her right hand under his foot, is also found in another two paintings by the artist.
 One of them (Art Association Gallery, Atlanta) also includes the curtain separating the outer world from the sacred space in which the Mother is absorbed by her Child.
-The landscape is punctuated by some minutely depicted figures, which infer from the late Gothic tradition, learned from his father Jacopo.
+The landscape is punctuated by some minutely depicted figures, which infer from the late Gothic tradition, learned from his father, Jacopo.

 Ascription

-Despite the fact that at the bottom, in the centre, there is the inscription “Joannes bellinus / faciebat”, the attribution of the panel to Giovanni Bellini has been called into question.
-When the art work was listed in the fidei-commissum of 1833 it had only been in the Borghese Collection for a few years.
+Even though at the bottom, in the center, there is the inscription “Joannes Bellinus / faciebat,” the attribution of the panel to Giovanni Bellini has been called into question.
+When the artwork was listed in the fidei-commissum of 1833, it had only been in the Borghese Collection for a few years.